inducer/pycuda/doc/source/driver.rst

 .. moduleauthor:: Andreas Kloeckner <inform@tiker.net>

 Constants
 ---------

 .. class:: ctx_flags

+  Flags for :meth:`Device.make_context`.

   .. attribute:: SCHED_AUTO

+    If there are more contexts than processors, yield, otherwise spin while waiting for CUDA calls to complete.

   .. attribute:: SCHED_SPIN

+    Spin while waiting for CUDA calls to complete.

   .. attribute:: SCHED_YIELD

+     Yield to other threads while waiting for CUDA calls to complete.

   .. attribute:: SCHED_MASK

+    Mask of valid flags in this bitfield.

   .. attribute:: SCHED_FLAGS_MASK

+    Mask of valid scheduling flags in this bitfield.

 .. class:: device_attribute